cds-snc/covid-alert-data/README.md

 ### Daily background checks

-These metrics are currently Android only. *daily_background_check_started* counts all devices that start the app's background task at least once in a given day. *daily_background_check_successfully_completed_os* counts all devices that successfully performed an exposure check in the background at least once during the day.
+These metrics were initially Android only.
+The iOS release with these metrics happened on May 21, 2021.
+Prior to that the iOS values would show < 20. *daily_background_check_started* counts all devices that start the app's background task at least once in a given UTC day.
+*daily_background_check_successfully_completed_os* counts
+all devices that successfully performed an exposure check in the background at least once per UTC day.
 For these files, *daily-journalier* have totals for the day, while *weekly-hebdomadaire* and *monthly-mensuel* contain averages for the week/month.

 | filename | aggregation |
 | ------------- |------------- |